zubrailx/university-itmo/Year-3/Operating-systems/dop/README.md

 Append gnu-efi root Makefile with name of your directory

 ```
 SUBDIRS = lib gnuefi inc apps uefi-app <- uefi-app is appended
 gnuefi: lib
 ```

+## Task description

+Write a UEFI application that prints memory map.